 What are the differences between a regional translation agency and a global translation agency?
-Answering this question will give you a clear solution for your choice of a translation agency which has never been an easy task for any companies, especially a small and medium enterprise that is planning to enter a new market.
+Finding the answer to this question will give you a clear solution for your choice of a translation agency which has never been an easy task for any company, especially a small and medium enterprise (SME) that is planning to enter a new market.

-In today’s post, we will compare a regional translation agency with a global one and help you decide which one you should corporate with.
+In the scope of our today’s post, we will compare notable features of a regional translation agency with those of a global translation agency and help you decide which one you should corporate with.

 |Regional Translation Agency||Global Translation Agency|

 |Number of languages||Specialized in some regional languages such as Asian, European, Arabian, etc. (normally below 15 languages).||Numerous languages worldwide (can be up to hundreds of languages).|